Here I try to keep track, of what I've done at work in the years since my Informatik study at the ETH Zurich (1982-1988).

 1998-1999 |

 Again at Alcatel where I support and maintain some tools used by the System 12 developers.
 Those tools are mainly compilers for application specific languages.
 Most of the tools are written in VS Pascal and run on IBM mainframes.
 But I maintain also part of a tool written in Java.
 In the second half of 1999 I helped out also in the Uni-Curu group.
-The last two month of the year I'll make sure the web server at Symmetrix are ready for Y2K. |
+The last two month of the year I made sure the web server at Symmetrix would be ready for Y2K. |

 1998 |